Impactful Internships: The Rise to CEO/President

-Mary Barra holds the title as the first woman CEO of General Motors.
+Barra holds the title as the first female CEO of a major global automaker, General Motors.
 Her roots are deep in the company starting at age 18 when she served as a factory floor intern.
 She held various roles in the company throughout her career, working her way up from plant manager, executive engineer, head of human resources, and head of product development.

 Dennis A. Muilenburg

 Muilenburg is the new CEO of Boeing, where he began as an intern.
 From there he became the Head of the Defense and Space Business, then Chief Operating Officer and President.